-Melanie is keen to tailor her teaching to suit the needs of each individual pupil in order to bring out the best in every pupil.
-She takes the well being, learning and safety of all her pupils seriously.
-Melanie is a member of The Musicians Union which provides Melanie with insurance cover as a professional player and teacher.
+Melanie tailors her teaching to suit the needs of each individual pupil in order to bring out the best in every pupil.
+She takes the well being and learning of all her pupils seriously.
+Melanie is a member of the Musicians Union which provides Melanie with insurance cover as a professional player and teacher.

 Being an educator as well as a performer, I believe in providing equal opportunities for all pupils.
-I also believe that each pupil should be treated as an individual so that a stable teacher/pupil dialogue is present.
-This allows smoother progress and for the pupil to reach a higher level of playing earlier.
+I believe that each pupil should be treated as an individual so that a stable teacher/pupil dialogue is present.
+This allows smoother and more satisfying progress and for the pupil to reach a higher level of playing earlier.

-A teacher should be a source of inspiration, therefore I teach in such a way that is structured and demanding but also encouraging and positive.
-I enjoy giving lessons that are balanced in which I aim to further develop the pupil’s technical skills while stimulating their creativity and increasing their understanding of Music as a whole.
-It is also important to allow the student to learn at their own pace, as this enables them to develop their understanding of the musical language as a whole.
+A teacher should be a source of inspiration, therefore I teach in such a way that is structured but also encouraging and fun.
+I enjoy giving lessons that are balanced, in which I develop the pupil’s technical skills while stimulating their creativity and increasing their understanding of Music as a whole.
+It is also important to allow the student to learn at their own pace, so that they have an overall good understanding.

 After receiving a lot of education in the Alexander Technique while a student, I am keen to ensure each pupil understands and is able to maintain good posture while playing.
-In doing this they understand how to use their body methodically and efficiently to gain greater control of the instrument sooner.
-As a result of my education in Musicianship while a student, I incorporate Solfege (singing/ear training) and Dalcroze Eurhythmics (movement) into lessons too.
-These methods and approaches all greatly influenced my own playing skills and performance presence, and helped deepen my own understanding of the music I was playing.
+In doing this they understand how to use their body methodically and efficiently to gain greater control of the instrument.
+As a result of my education in Musicianship, I incorporate some Solfege (singing/ear training) and Dalcroze Eurhythmics (movement) into lessons too.
+These methods and approaches all greatly influenced my own learning, playing skills, confidence and performance presence, by deepening my own understanding of the music I was playing.